rmiles7720/stat386-projects/_posts/2022-10-21-Taking-a-Swing-at-Python-Web-Scrapping.md

 Which is wonderful!
 I got a dataframe!

-However, as we've already established, that's not good enough.
+However, as we've already established, I'm a tryhard.
+The table as it is?
+Gross.
 My table needed to be the best, cleanest table I had ever seen.
 I wouldn't accept anything less.
 So, it was on to the data cleaning phase.

 ## Cleaning the data
-I would say this was the hardest part.
+This was the hardest part.
 I had to get rid of serveral variables, convert the table from wide to long, and make sure that the players names were in the same first column.

 As you can see above, the dataframe I got had multiple columns of active players.
-Why you may ask?
+Why?
 Because different teams have diffent numbers of players.
 Some have 31, some have 30, some have 27, and some have 842 for some reason?
 Your guess is as good as mine.

 I used pd.melt to make the table go from wide to long and then deleted the resulting column that listed out the number of active players the team had.
 Then, I switched the columns around so the name column would be first and dropped all the columns I didn't want.
-I ended up only keeping name, age, position, status, and adjusted salary, saince those were the variables I actually cared about.
+I ended up only keeping name, age, position, status, and adjusted salary since those were the variables I actually cared about.

 My table ended up turning out like this: